MichalSkoula/pi-dashboard-2/README.md

 * python cron.py

 ## nodemcu-sensor
-In garage, I dont have heating nor sensor.
+TODO In garage, I dont have heating nor sensor.
 So I used NodeMCU and some temperature module.
-TODO

 ## web-dashboard
-Svelte application to show it - frontend.
-TODO
+Vue3 application to show it on floor plan - frontend.

 * npm install
-* npm run dev